ibm-cloud-docs/vpc/hub-spoke-configure-hub.md

 1. From your browser, open the [{{site.data.keyword.cloud_notm}} console](/login){: external} and log in to your account.
 1. Select the **Navigation Menu** icon ![menu icon](../../icons/icon_hamburger.svg), then click > **VPC Infrastructure** ![VPC icon](../../icons/vpc.svg) > **VPCs**.
 1. Click the link of the Virtual Private Cloud that you want to designate as the DNS hub VPC.
-The Overview page is displayed.
+The Overview page displays.
 1. Scroll to the Optional DNS settings section at the end of the page, then expand the DNS hub section and enable the DNS hub switch.

    The Virtual private clouds table now show a `DNS-hub` tag next to the name of the designated hub VPC.